jonnenauha/ogre-headless-renderer/README.md

 ----------

 You can access the `Ogre::HardwareBufferManager` singleton and load Meshes via `Ogre::MeshManager` normally to Ogre.
-This default hardware buffer manager is created and destroyed by this plugins.
+This instance of `Ogre::DefaultHardwareBufferManager` is created and destroyed by this plugins.
 Loading meshes can be useful for example on a headless server for physics.

 You can access the `Ogre::TextureManager` singleton but cannot use it for anything sensible.
 This singleton of `Ogre::HeadlessTextureManager` is created and destroyed by this plugin.

-The following operations are not allowed when using this plugins.
+The following operations are not supported when using this renderer.
 Some of these will throw an `Ogre::Exception` with a message explaining the situation.

+* Don't invoke `Ogre::Root::initialize()`, throws and exception.
-* Don't invoke `Ogre::Root::initialize()` or create a rendering window.
-Throws exception.
+* Don't invoke `Ogre::Root::createRenderWindow()`, throws and exception.
 * Don't invoke `Ogre::Root::setRenderSystem()` with this plugins ptr.
+In theory this can be done, but is not practical.
-* Don't load textures to Ogre, this will end up in `Ogre::HeadlessTextureManager::createImpl()`.
-Throws exception.
+* Don't load textures to Ogre, this will end up in `Ogre::HeadlessTextureManager::createImpl()` and throw an exception.
 * Don't try to render with `Ogre::Root::renderOneFrame`, `Ogre::Root::startRendering` etc. This will crash your application.
-* Don't try to use `Ogre::GpuProgramManager`, it will be null.
+* Don't try to access `Ogre::GpuProgramManager`, it will be null.
 However `Ogre::HighLevelGpuProgramManager` is initialized in `Ogre::Root` constructor.

 Building
 --------